Acupuncture

 History

 Traditional Chinese Medicine (TCM) advocates the use of herbs, chiropractic manipulation, nutritional input (i.e. diet) and lifestyle modification, as essential companions to acupuncture.
-This may explain some of the failures of the modern type of acupuncture that is commonly performed in a 'non-holistic' and strictly reductionist ‘Western’ way.
+This may explain some of the failures of the modern application of veterinary acupuncture that is commonly performed by needling alone in a ‘non-holistic' and strictly reductionist ‘Western’ way.
+It is (or should be) a truly holistic therapy.
 See also: Moxibustion.

-The theory behind acupuncture is rooted in Taoist and yin-yang culture, although some modern practitioners shun these traditional roots.
-Energy, composed of a balance between yin and yang, is perceived to flow through the body in meridians or channels.
-These channels are related to the internal organs and disease can reach those organs via their meridian.
+The theory behind acupuncture (and veterinary acupuncture) is rooted in Taoist and yin-yang culture, although some modern practitioners shun these traditional roots.
+As we understand the Ancient Chinese model, energy, composed of a balance between yin and yang, is perceived to flow through the body in meridians or channels (acupuncture meridians).
+These channels are related to the internal organs and disease can reach those organs via their respective meridian.
 Imbalances between yin and yang, or interruptions or disturbances in the flow of energy (‘Qi’), will also give rise to disease, according to the model that is central to TCM.
+The principles are the same for vet acupuncture.

-N.B.: At the AVMC, we do not use or promote methods that may be of questionable animal welfare or 'conservation' impact.
-'Orthodox' Traditional Chinese Medicine can include such 'remedies' as tiger penis, bear gall-bladder, rhinoceros horn, some threatened plant species etc. The AVMC does not use such remedies and cannot support their use.
+N.B.: At the AVMC, while deeply respecting the holistic principles behind TCM when using veterinary acupuncture, we do not slavishly follow rules and do not use or promote methods that may be of questionable animal welfare or ‘conservation' impact.
+‘Orthodox' Traditional Chinese Medicine (TCM) can include such ‘remedies' as tiger penis, bear gall-bladder, rhinoceros horn, some threatened plant species etc. The acupuncture vet at the AVMC does not use such remedies and cannot support their use.

 Animal Acupuncture

-There are very early records of the use of acupuncture in animals, but 'acupuncture charts' are still being devised for the main domestic animal species.
-This means that many of the 'acupuncture meridians' and 'acupuncture points', so well-mapped for humans, are a matter of ongoing debate in animals.
+There are very early records of the use of veterinary acupuncture (acupuncture in animals), but ‘acupuncture charts' are still being devised for the main domestic animal species.
+This means that the route and position of many of the ‘acupuncture meridians' and ‘acupuncture points' in animals, so well-mapped for humans, are a matter of ongoing debate in veterinary acupuncturist circles.

-Veterinary acupuncture may be carefully integrated with homeopathy, provided certain aspects are carefully considered and observed.
-Christopher Day, acupuncture vet, homeopathic vet and holistic vet, has lectured and written on the subject of the careful integration of these two therapies, for health benefits.
-He is one of a growing number of acupuncture vets, serving the animal community.
+Veterinary acupuncture may be carefully integrated with homeopathy and other therapies, provided certain aspects are carefully considered and observed.
+Christopher D, acupuncture vet, homeopathic vet and holistic vet, has lectured and written on the subject of the careful integration of these two therapies, for health benefits.
+He is one of a growing number of acupuncture vets serving the animal community (Integrated Medicine).

 Practical Application